jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-How to create a dictionary with tuples as keys
+How to make a dictionary with tuples as keys
 ----------------------------------------------

 red: make it fail